dropbox/SwiftyDropbox/README.md

 ### Swift 3 Keychain bug

-> SwiftyDropbox currently supports Swift 3.
+> SwiftyDropbox currently supports Swift 3, Xcode 8 and iOS 10.
 However, there appears to be a bug with the Keychain in the iOS simulator environment where data is not persistently saved to the Keychain.
 >
 > As a temporary workaround, in the Project Navigator, select **your project** > **Capabilities** > **Keychain Sharing** > **ON**.
 >